Iraq calls for foreign troops to leave after U.S. killing of Iranian commander

 It was Trump’s withdrawal of the United States from the deal in 2018 and reimposition of sanctions on Iran that touched off a new spiral of tensions after a brief thaw following the accord.

-On Sunday, Iran further distanced itself from the deal, saying it will continue to cooperate with the U.N. nuclear watchdog but will respect no limits its uranium enrichment work.
+On Sunday, Iran further distanced itself from the deal, saying it will continue to cooperate with the U.N. nuclear watchdog but will respect no limits to its uranium enrichment work.

 This meant “there will be no limitations in enrichment capacity, level of enrichment and research and development and ... it will be based on Iran’s technical needs,” state TV said, quoting a government statement.
 It said the roll-back of its nuclear commitments could be reversed if the United States lifted sanctions on Tehran.